-What is a Kraken?
+What is a kraken?
 How do you say it?
 Your burning questions about Seattle’s NHL team answered

 Seriously, why?

 Kraken was a name bandied about for a while.
-Locals seemed to like it, too, according to team leadership.
-Fun fact: “Kraken” was the name of a sea monster from in Pirates of the Caribbean,” a series of movies produced by team co-owner Jerry Bruckheimer.
+Locals seemed to like it too, according to team leadership.
+Fun fact: “Kraken” was the name of a sea monster from Pirates of the Caribbean, a series of movies produced by team co-owner Jerry Bruckheimer.

-What’s the symbolism of “Kraken”?
+What’s the symbolism of “kraken”?

 This is what Heidi Dettmer, the Kraken’s vice president of marketing, said during the big reveal: “Hockey has always been here.
 A sleeping giant ready to be awoken.
-This city deserves a hockey club as untamed as the sea herself and when we heard the rallying cry of the fans and their undeniable passion for this name, we knew this was the one.”
+This city deserves a hockey club as untamed as the sea herself, and when we heard the rallying cry of the fans and their undeniable passion for this name, we knew this was the one.”

 How do you pronounce the team name?

-It’s “Cracken-in,” not “Crock-in” or “Crake-in” or “Bay-zoes”.
+It’s “Cracken-in,” not “Crock-in” or “Crake-in” or “Bay-zoes.”

-Where else does Kraken appear in pop culture?
+Where else do kraken appear in pop culture?

 What’s the Seattle Kraken’s logo?
 A flannel shirt?